BlazinSamurai/paper_plane/README.md

   - FrontEnd is listed as: _paper_plane_FE_ , [FE_link](https://github.com/BlazinSamurai/paper_plane/tree/main/paper_plane_FE)
   - BackEnd is listed ad: _paper_plane_BE_ , [BE_link](https://github.com/BlazinSamurai/paper_plane/tree/main/paper_plane_BE)

+## Description

+'Paper Plane' is a application to help the individual travelers take their plans from text to takeoff!

+**Features**

+**_Landing Page_**

+- Free Account Creation
+- Login using email or username
+- Vitual Global that provides aerial view

+_Profile Page_

+- Create a new trip modal
+- Vitual globe that provides aerial view
+- Itinerary View: allows a user to see all the trip they have created

 ## Figma Design

 - Link to the application design and specs: [Here](https://www.figma.com/design/sgdiwYvzVA8UPOHRhwYMIs/TT_Final_Project?node-id=0-1&p=f&t=IPybZkdUfBPjB4pk-0)

+## Future Additions

+### UI/UX

+- Cloud animation for smooth transition from top of landing page to globe section

+### Features

+- A.I. or "Smart Bar" to allow a user to create a trip by simply typing in a prompt

+## Images of Application